ihsn/SDCPractice/_build/html/_sources/process.rst.txt

 with hundreds of variables.
 As an example, we take a survey with several labor force variables indicating whether a person is in the labor force, employed or unemployed, and if employed, in what sector.
-The data in Table 8.1 illustrates this example.
+The data in :numref:`tab81` illustrates this example.
 It is possible that each type of sector has its own binary variable.
 In that case, this set of variables can be summarized in two variables: one variable indicating whether a person is in labor force and another indicating the employment status,